 A. The Panel chair shall schedule a hearing on the appeal to occur within 60 days of receipt of the appeal and shall notify the individual and the chair of the CFCC of the time and place thereof.
 Each shall have the right to appear in person or by designated representative and to present a statement or argument or, as an alternative, to present a statement or argument via telephone conference.

-In addition, the individual may inform the Panel chair in writing that he/she chooses to have the appeal considered on the basis of written documents only, without a hearing.
+In addition, the individual may inform the Panel chair in writing that they choose to have the appeal considered on the basis of written documents only, without a hearing.
 If this option is chosen, the Panel will hold a meeting within 60 days of receipt of the appeal to consider the written record and reach a decision.
 Only the Panel's legal advisor and the ASHA staff member assigned to maintain a record of the Panel's decision may be present during this process.

 B. The individual shall be entitled to be represented by counsel at the hearing.
 Counsel for ASHA may be present to advise the Panel concerning the conduct of the hearing.
 The CFCC chair (or designee selected from the CFCC Executive Committee) also will be present and shall be entitled to the assistance of a resource person at the hearing.
 That person, at the Panel's discretion, may be called to provide information and, in this case, shall be subject to questioning like any other presenter.